Shared by A Flokk family · 5 days · 20 activities

 Raitei Bamboo Garden Restaurant

 This legendary restaurant north of central Kamakura serves traditional soba noodles in a sprawling bamboo garden with private tatami rooms and walking paths through towering groves.
-Booking ahead is s
+Booking ahead is strongly recommended, and the setting is genuinely magical for families who want one special-occasion meal during the trip.

 Komachi-dori Street

-The main pedestrian street running from Kamakura Station to the shrine is lined with shops selling sembei rice crackers hot off the grill, matcha soft-serve, local pottery, and hand-dyed fabric that m
+The main pedestrian street running from Kamakura Station to the shrine is lined with shops selling sembei rice crackers hot off the grill, matcha soft-serve, local pottery, and hand-dyed fabric that make excellent souvenirs.
+Let each kid pick one snack and one small item to buy themselves, which turns the street into an actual activity rather than a detour.

 Shonan Beach Film Commission Promenade